TrishA-SD/SCT_DS_2/README.md

 ## Conclusion

-This task provided valuable hands-on experience in **Excel data cleaning, PivotTables, and visualization**.
+This task provided valuable hands-on experience in **Excel data cleaning, Tables, and visualization**.
 The Titanic dataset clearly shows how **gender, class, age, and wealth influenced survival rates**.